On the weight lifting property for localizations of triangulated categories: On the weight lifting properties

 such that $X_2 \in \cu_{w\ge 1}$ and $X_1 \in \cu_{w \le 0}$ (resp., $X_1\in \cu_{w\le 1}$).
 Since $X_1 \in\obj \lan (\obj \du)\cap\cu_{[0,0]}\ra$ (resp., $X_1 \in\obj \lan (\obj \du)\cap\cu_{[0,1]}\ra$) and $X_2[-1]$ satisfy the inductive assumption, we obtain that $X \in \obj \lan (\obj \du)\cap\cu_{[0,1]}\ra$. \end{proof}

-Let R be a commutative ring, and suppose that $\cu$ is an $R$-linear triangulated category.
-For any set $\Sigma \subset R$ we define $S$ to be the class of multiplications by elements of $\Sigma$ on objects of $\cu$.
-Denote by $K$ the Karoubi-closure of the triangulated subcategory category generated by cones of elements of $S$.
+Let R be a commutative ring, and $\cu$ be an $R$-linear triangulated category.
+For any set $\Sigma \subset R$ we define $S$ to be the class of endomorphisms of objects of $\cu$ corresponding to multiplications by the elements of $\Sigma$.
+Denote by $K$ the Karoubi-closure of the triangulated subcategory of $\cu$ strongly generated by cones of elements of $S$.